Meet The Team

 Outside of bikes, I've completed a Chef's apprenticeship, a graphic design degree, and worked in hospitality for far too long.
 I've also worked in sales and customer service in the telco' and bike industries, including managing one of the largest bike stores in my hometown of Canberra.

 Having an online based job has enabled me to relocate to NE Victoria so I’m pretty much in heaven with Mt Beauty, Bright, Falls Creek, and Beechworth all close by.
 I’m not only surrounded by awesome trails but awesome breweries as well!

-I'm stoked to be part of the team at Mountain Bikes Direct and look forward to chatting with heaps of my fellow bike nuts online.
+I'm stoked to be part of the team at MTB Direct and look forward to chatting with heaps of my fellow bike nuts online.